ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ## Deploying the Custom Token

-Deployment script is made available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` both on a local dev node or on `optimism-kovan`.
+Deployment script is made available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` either on a local dev node or on `optimism-kovan`.

 Once you're ready with a tested kovan deployment, you can request a review via [this](https://docs.google.com/forms/d/e/1FAIpQLSdKyXpXY1C4caWD3baQBK1dPjEboOJ9dpj9flc-ursqq8KU0w/viewform) form and we'll consider whitelisting your deployer address on `optimism-mainnet`.